jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up with a impromptu assembled "cat(astrophe)" team.
 This happens every time, even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I had to (somehow) explain to people fleeing their Fort McMurray homes why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.
+During my time, I had to (somehow) explain to people fleeing the burned-out city of Fort McMurray, why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.

 It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, while in strange city, inside a random motel room, staying with strangers, or living in their car, they had no money.

 A symbol for the modern middle-class.
 Paid for a service but still like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't have a two-way radio.

 There was no technical reason why my customers couldn't be sent their money instantly.
-But like I said above, why would powerful managers and executives give regular people a fair deal if they don't have to.
+But like I said above, powerful managers and executives stang in the way of evolution by not giving regular people a fair deal.

 To get a better deal, ordinary people must stop believing Right or Left is our savior.
 Neither Big Government or Big Business has any reason to make you more self-sufficient.
 The fact is, to live a happier, more stable life, the middle-class needs to control our own "two-way" radios, our own levers of power, and become a new and empowered person with a strong voice in their community.

+Like every single life-form in a healthy eco-system, living a life based on finding the most efficient way to harvest resources.

 We need to do things like install solar panels on our roofs, keep stores of food in our cellars, and insist on a robust local supply chain.
 Even better would be wide-spread recognition of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.